53 Christmas Crafts for a Break From the Holiday Rush in 2025

 49. Advent Calendar

 Whether your gift is felt, calligraphy or something else entirely, advent calendars are a popular way for people to count the days until Christmas.
-This fun art idea for teens or adults can easily turn into a small business opportunity.
+And this fun art idea for teens or adults can easily turn into a small business opportunity.

-With your own creative flare, you can take Christmas crafting a basic calendar into a festive advent calendar.
+With your own creative flair, you can take Christmas crafting a basic Christmas calendar into a festive DIY advent calendar.
 It’s up to you if you want to transform an already existing December calendar page or create your own from scratch.

 50. Retro Bulb Centerpiece

-Combine retro art with modern flare as you make this retro bulb centerpiece.
+Combine retro art with modern flair as you make this retro bulb centerpiece.
 Using those giant and colorful old light bulbs, you have two options here.

 The first option is to glue them to a foam sphere and call it a day.
 Or, you can put more time into things and attempt to leave your design hollow in the middle so the light of a candle might be able to shine through.